Palomino, Colombia: Public sewage system

 Palomino has no working sewage system, but one third of the sewage pipes are installed.
 The problem is serious since the town does not have an oxidation lagoon of residual water; even if the rest of the pipes are installed, the pipes lead to nowhere.
-There is no treatment facility. sense.
+There is no treatment facility.
 Some excreta are treated through latrines (small wastewater systems in deep pits), the river or sea, but mostly people practice open air defecation.
 In some informal neighborhoods such as the Divino Niño, which is currently under sea level, the latrines and small wastewater systems do not work and flooding during the rainy season causes serious sanitation problems.
 The health hazards of improper excreta disposal in Palomino are soil pollution, water pollution, contamination of foods, and propagation of flies.
 People experience diseases such as diarrhea, intestinal parasites, viral hepatitis, typhoid fever, and cholera and nearly 30% of children die of these diseases.